 Even if まんだらけ(Mandarake) leans towards doujinshi, it has traditionally had a little bit of everything (there is a huge one in Shibuya, for example) but in Nakano they seem to have diversified, and now there is one shop for each “fandom”: manga “for men”, manga “for women”, yaoi doujinshi, hentai doujinshi, general manga, comics, films, female artists and male artists… There is a small Mandarake called まんだらけInfinity on the third floor, just in front of the stairs (not the escalator) that sells cheap second hand stuff.
 While the bulk of it is Johnny’s Entertaining, other agencies, Korean pop and some JRock / Vkei can be found, on a shelf to the left.
 It is considerably cheaper than TRIO, but the truth is they have fewer things.
 This shop seems to be managed by fans, and they are very nice girls.

 The other shop(s) you may want to check out are the TRIO then.
-There are three TRIO (originally named TRIO, TRIO 2 and TRIO 3) in Nakano Broadway, and they have recently been reorganised.
-The one on the second floor works with pop female bands, AKB48 and so.
-The third floor holds two TRIO, one of them dedicated to JPop and the other to JRock / Vkei.
-The latter one is the biggest one.
-All TRIO focus mainly on merchandise and magazines although a few CDs can be found here and there.
+There is only one TRIO as of summer 2018, the V-kei one on the third floor that has absorbed the girls into one corner.
 TRIO tends to have things nobody else has and sometimes it is hard to stop rummaging through the areas.
 The most valuable things are kept behind glass, and they are not shy at setting prices and things can kept on display for a long time (I’ve been lusting after the same Yoshikitty for a while now).
 Sometimes they make packs with several items, which is convenient and very price worthy.

 There are other shops that will have different genres and styles of music and / or goods, so browse around to your heart’s content.